satyakonmsft/skype-docs/Skype/WebSDK/docs/PTGroups.md

 ---
-title: Currently signed in groups and contacts operations
+title: Skype for Business 2015 currently signed in groups and contacts operations
 description: This section describes the different operations you can perform with the groups and contacts of the currently signed in user.
 ---